-$$MENU \rightarrow Output \rightarrow CMS's \rightarrow [CMS] \rightarrow White$$
+$MENU \rightarrow Output \rightarrow CMS's \rightarrow [CMS] \rightarrow White$

-HDR Mapping Initial Setup
+HDR Tone Mapping Initial Setup

-HDR Dynamic Tone Mapping (DTM) can map an HDR source for optimal viewing on either a SDR or HDR TV/projector.
-DTM is always disabled for SDR sources.
-By default, the CMS0 output configuration memory is automatically selected for SDR sources and the CMS1 output configuration memory is automatically selected for HDR sources.
-When using the Radiance Pro Tone Mapping, CMS1->HDR Mapping should be set to SDR2020 and HDR mapping enabled ("Menu->Output->CMSs->CMS1->HDR Mapping->OK->Enable->On->Ok").
-Note that the user can change which CMS memory is used for HDR, but CMS1 is the default.
+HDR Intensity Mapping can map an HDR source for optimal viewing on either a HDR or SDR TV or projector.
+It is always disabled for SDR sources.
+Note that by default the CMS1 output configuration memory is automatically selected for HDR sources.
+When using the Radiance Pro Tone Mapping, HDR source output should be selected as SDR and HDR Mapping enabled.